bkatzung/kcsg-kartra-pages/readme.txt

 Important: Per Kartra, due to cross-domain cookie restrictions, some tracking might not be accurate in download-to-server configurations (including KKP's Kartra Download mode).
 On pages where this is a concern, please use Kartra Live mode instead.

+== Troubleshooting ==

+= Why do I get "Page Not Found"? =

+This usually indicates that you have not changed the page template to KCSG Kartra Page and then saved/updated the page.

+= Why do I get "No contents found"? =

+This usually indicates that the "CURL" PHP functions are disabled on your system.
+Check your php.ini configuration file or control panel, or contact your ISP to make sure they're enabled, as appropriate.

 == Frequently Asked Questions ==

 = What are the advantages of Kartra Live mode over Kartra Download mode? =